BUSINESS & ECONOMICS

 Designed specifically for working professionals needing to upskill in this important field, the PGDipInfoGov will equip you for roles in information governance and privacy.
 If you want to advance your career and develop or enhance professional skills in information governance, this programme is for you.

-The PGDipInfoGov consists of 8 courses that total 120 points.
-Each course runs over a 10-week quarter, allowing you to complete this programme in either 15 or 30-points at a time, and complete in either 12-months or 24-months.
-The 2021-2022 Quarters are scheduled as follows:
+The PGCertInfoGov consists of 8 courses that total 120 points.
+Each course runs over a 10-week quarter.
+Starting Quarter 2 2022, you have the option to take either one or two courses per quarter, allowing you to complete in either 12-months full-time or 24-months part-time.
+The 2022-2023 Quarters are scheduled as follows:

 |INFOGOV 700||Environment of Information Governance||Key legal and governance concepts, practices, structures and mechanisms are studied.
 This includes a focus on data protection issues.
 Legal and de facto rules are analysed including their creation, reform and enforcement; business agreements and their interpretation are introduced, and relevant standards are evaluated.||15|